input-output-hk/marlowe/docs/differences.md

 The first argument `LetLabel` is the identifier for the binding, the left `Contract` is the one associated to the identifier, and the right `Contract` is the subcontract where the binding takes effect.

-In that second `Contract` we can use `Use` whenever we would like to write the first `Contract`.
+In that second `Contract` we can use `Use` wherever we would like to write the first `Contract`.
 The syntax of `Use` is as follows:

 ```haskell
     Use LetLabel
 ```

-Where `LetLabel` is again the identifier for the binding, which must have been defined previously by an outter contract, otherwise `Use` expands as `Null`.
+where `LetLabel` is again the identifier for the binding, which must have been defined previously by an outter `Let`, otherwise `Use` expands as `Null`.

 ### While